MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ====================================================================== -->
 ## Workspaces

 The Microsoft Edge Workspaces feature allows you to easily organize and share your browsing tasks with collaborators via customizable, shareable browsing windows.
-Each workspace shares a set of tabs, favorites, and history, all created and curated by you and your collaborators.
+Each workspace shares favorites, a set of workspace tabs, and history, all created and curated by you and your collaborators.
 Workspace data is automatically saved, kept up-to-date, and stored in OneDrive/SharePoint.

 Microsoft Edge Workspaces shares tabs, favorites, and history with collaborators in real-time.
 Collaborators' profile pictures are used to indicate which workspace tab they are using and which workspace tabs they have opened, changed, or closed.
 Collaborators cannot see how you interact with a webpage (workspaces don't screen-share).